ibm-skills-network/clarity-knowledgebase/docs/labs/misc/manim.md

   </li>
   <li><p>There are several ways to interact with Manim.
 We're going to work with Jupyter Lab.
 For different methods check out <a href="https://hub.docker.com/r/manimcommunity/manim">this link</a>.</p></li>
-  <li><p>Make sure nothing is running on port 8888 - then open a terminal window and run the following command to start up the manim docker container:</p>
+  <li><p>First, make sure nothing is running on port 8888, then open a terminal window and run the following command to start up the manim docker container:</p>

 ```bash
 docker run -it -p 8888:8888 manimcommunity/manim jupyter lab --ip=0.0.0.0